home-assistant/home-assistant.io/source/_integrations/pi_hole.markdown

 ## Switches

-The integration creates a switch for the pi-hole allowing you to toggle the pi-hole on and off.
+The integration creates a switch for the Pi-hole allowing you to toggle the Pi-hole on and off.